juliaguida/oystercard/practice_project_week/README.md

 # Practice Project week

 You'll spend this week working in teams on a project.
-You'll generate some project ideas (eg "Build a Scheme compiler", or "Make a game".)
+You'll generate some project ideas (e.g. "Build a Scheme compiler", or "Make a game".)
 You'll each choose which projects you'd prefer to work on.
 Your coach will try to assign you to a team that will work on one of your preferred projects.

 This week will be a one week version of final projects.